 Glass – often photos are pressed with a sublimation transfer

 Wood – make beautiful signs and messages on wood

 Metal – such as dog tags or license plates

 3. How Does A Heat Press Work?

-Heat press machines have two plates, or platens, as they are more often called.
+Heat presses have two plates, or platens, as they are more often called.
 The top platen heats up, and is therefore called the heat platen.
 Once the machine is plugged into a power socket, it takes time, temperature and pressure for it to do the t-shirt press.